 The FCA is a member of the European Competition Network and the International Competition Network.
-The Official Parties cooperate closely with other competition authorities, particularly with the German FCO.72 If a transaction has to be filed in multiple jurisdictions, the concerned undertakings should ensure to provide consistent information in their respective filings.
+On 13 May 2019, the FCA also became a founding member of the 'Framework on Competition Agency Procedures of the International Competition Network' (ICN CAP).
+The Official Parties cooperate closely with other competition authorities, particularly with the German FCO.71 If a transaction has to be filed in multiple jurisdictions, the concerned undertakings should ensure to provide consistent information in their respective filings.